What makes a good website? 12 essentials to communicate with customers

 A poorly designed website does not only look unprofessional, but confusing webpages can actually be a turn-off for visitors.
 The design and usability of your website can either reassure, establish credibility and increase conversions, or prompt people to leave your site and never return.

-When a potential customer is trying to get a better sense of whether you’re right for them, this is one of the first places they’ll turn.
-It’s also a great opportunity to tell your unique story, explain what sets you apart from the crowd and humanise your brand.
+When thinking about what to have on a website, an About page is an important page to include: when a potential customer is trying to get a better sense of whether you’re right for them, this is one of the first places they’ll turn.
+It’s also a great opportunity to tell your unique story, explain what sets you apart from the crowd, humanise your brand and potentially establish what the purpose of a website for your business is.

 Blogging is one of the best ways to attract new visitors to your site, establish your expertise and build a loyal audience.
 However, while this can be a great place to share important news and updates, no-one wants to read an endless stream of company announcements.
 The most effective business blogs are reader-focused, prioritising content that delivers value to their ideal customers, and speaks to their questions, interests and needs.